bennu/docs.konghq.com/app/_hub/kong-inc/canary/index.md

 ### Usage

-The plugin will route traffic to 2 different upstream services, referred to as A and B. The location of service A will be defined by the `upstream_url` property of the api the plugin is configured on.
-The location of service B is defined by the `config.upstream_host` or `config.upstream_uri` as configured on the plugin.
+The plugin will route traffic to 2 different upstream services, referred to as A and B. The location of Service A will be defined by the `url` property of the Service the plugin is configured on.
+The location of Service B is defined by the `config.upstream_host` or `config.upstream_uri` as configured on the plugin.

 There are 2 modes of operation: